mecpradhan/Hospitality/README.md

 # Hospitality

-This project focuses on answering some of the challenges faced hospitality chain of AtliQ.
-Related information about the properties and booking information for two were shared.
+This project focuses on answering some of the challenges faced by hospitality chain of AtliQ.
+Related information about the properties and booking information for two months were shared.
 To validate and substantiate the finding PowerPivot and DAX measures were used.

 Booking Platforms by Week Report